 Why does ransomware matter?

-For criminal organizations, the use of ransomware provides a very straight line from development to profit, as the comparatively manual labor of identity theft requires more resources.
+For cybercriminals, the use of ransomware provides a very straight line from development to profit, as the comparatively manual labor of identity theft requires more resources.
 As such, the burgeoning growth of ransomware can be attributed to the ease of deployment, and a high rate of return relative to the amount of effort put forth.

-Many ransomware attacks leverage known vulnerabilities, so original research is not required of attackers.
+Many ransomware attacks leverage known vulnerabilities, so original research is not required of cybercriminals.
 The WannaCry attack is a special case—it leverages two exploits named EternalBlue and DoublePulsar.
 These exploits were discovered and used by the NSA, and the existence of these vulnerabilities was disclosed by The Shadow Brokers, a group attempting to sell access to a cache of vulnerabilities and hacking tools developed by the US government.

-For IT professionals, the risk of ransomware extends beyond desktops and notebook workstations, but has historically included smartphones and other connected computing devices, such as Synology NAS products and Android TV devices.
+For IT professionals, the risk of a ransomware infection extends beyond desktops and notebook workstations, but has historically included smartphones and other connected computing devices, such as Synology NAS products and Android TV devices.
 While home users were traditionally the targets of ransomware, business networks have been increasingly targeted by criminals.
-Additionally, servers have become high-profile targets for ransomware attackers, as unpatched, internet-connected systems are easy targets.
+Additionally, servers have become high-profile targets for malicious ransomware attackers, as unpatched, internet-connected systems are easy targets.

 - Video: 3 crucial issues businesses don't understand about ransomware (TechRepublic)